Antidote1911/cryptyrust/README.md

 ## Usage for CLI:

 Exemples :
-You can choose algorithm encryption with `-a aesgcm` for aes256Gcm `-a chacha` for XChacha20Poly1305, or `-a aesgcmsiv` for aes256GcmSiv.
+You can choose algorithm encryption with `-a aesgcm` for aes256Gcm `-a chacha` for XChacha20Poly1305, `-a aesgcmsiv` for aes256GcmSiv or `-a deoxys` for DeoxysII256.
 If not specified, cryptyrust use XChacha20Poly1305.
-Decryption automatically detect the good algorithm.
-No need to specify `-a aesgcm` or `-a chacha`.
+Decryption automatically detect the good algorithm. `-a` parameter is ignored if it's specified.

 If no output file is specified with `-o`, Cryptyrust generate an incremental unique file name with .crypty extension.